AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As all the components of an AequilibraE model based on open-source software and open-data standards, modeling with AequilibraE is a little different than modeling with commercial packages, as the user can read and manipulate model components outside the software modeling environments (Python and QGIS).
+As all the components of an AequilibraE model based on open-source software and open-data standards, modeling with AequilibraE is a little different from modeling with commercial packages, as the user can read and manipulate model components outside the software modeling environments (Python and QGIS).